bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/data-structures-cheat-sheet.md

 -   A perfect tree is **always** complete and full.
     -   Perfect binary trees have precisely 2k-1 nodes, where *`k`* is the last level of the tree (starting with 1).
 -   A complete tree is **not** always `full`.
-    -   Like in our “complete” example, since it has a parent with only one child.
+    -   Like in our "complete” example, since it has a parent with only one child.
 If we remove the rightmost gray node, then we would have a **complete** and **full** tree but not perfect.
 -   A full tree is not always complete and perfect.

 Binary Search Tree (BST)